zbl14/super-galactic-age-calculator/README.md

 https://github.com/zbl14/super-galactic-age-calculator.git
 ```
 2. Open terminal, use "cd" command to reach the directory named "super-galactic-age-calculator"
+3. Use "npm install" command to set up the enviroment
-3. Use "npm run start" command to open the webpage app
+4. Use "npm run start" command to open the webpage app
-4. Enter your info and click the submit button
+5. Enter your info and click the submit button

 ## Known Bugs
 * NA